Table of Contents

 Also Read: Solanaceae, Fabaceae, and Liliaceae

-For more information on Asteraceae, Brassicaceae, and Poaceae, its characteristics and medicinal values, keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on Asteraceae, Brassicaceae, and Poaceae, their characteristics and their medicinal values, keep visiting BYJU’S website or download BYJU’S app for further reference.